guilhermefarto/ant-colony-optimization/README.md

 	int value
 ```

-The methods of an object of Food class are:
+The methods of an object of the Food class are:

 ```python
 	void draw() { ... }